86 (term): United States politics

+In 1986, California voters removed the state's Supreme Court Chief Justice Rose Bird, along with Justices Cruz Reynoso and Joseph Grodin.
+Campaign buttons included slogans such as "86 the Bird."

-In 1996, The Nation dismissed the administration of Bill Clinton firing travel office employees by writing "assume that Hillary [Clinton] personally eighty-sixed seven travel office employees ...
-AT&T; fired 44,000 and nobody said a word."
+In 1996, The Nation dismissed the Bill Clinton administration's firing of travel office employees by writing, "assume that Hillary [Clinton] personally eighty-sixed seven travel office employees ...
+AT&T fired 44,000 and nobody said a word."

 8664 was a freeway removal advocacy group in Louisville, Kentucky, who in the early 2000s advocated for the removal of Interstate 64 along Louisville's riverfront.

 A 2017 TMZ article described then President Donald Trump as having "86'd Black History Month."
 In 2018, a restaurant owner asked then White House press secretary Sarah Huckabee Sanders to leave, and later described the request as "I'd 86'd Sanders."

-In October of 2020, Michigan governor Gretchen Whitmer appeared from her home on the television show Meet The Press, displaying a small pin in the background featuring the numbers "86 45".
+In October of 2020, Michigan governor Gretchen Whitmer appeared from her home on the television show Meet the Press, displaying a small pin in the background featuring the numbers "86 45".
 Many on the right and in the administration of the 45th president, Donald Trump, claimed it was a reference to assassination, though there is no evidence the incident was investigated by the Justice Department.

 In 2022, alt-right conspiracy theorist Jack Posobiec tweeted "8646", and also used it as a code for merchandise calling for then-president Joe Biden's impeachment.
+The sale of T shirts, hats and stickers with "86 46" was widespread during the Biden presidency.

 In a February 2024 tweet, Matt Gaetz, then member of the U.S. House of Representatives from Florida's 1st congressional district, wrote that House speaker Kevin McCarthy, Republican National Committee chairwoman Ronna McDaniel, and Senator Mitch McConnell had been "86'd" from their leadership positions.

-In May 2025, former Federal Bureau of Investigation Director James Comey posted a photo on Instagram that prominently displayed the numbers "86 47" with some arranged seashells on a sandy beach.
-Some Republicans said that Comey's image was a threat directed at the life of the 47th president, Donald Trump.
-Trump told Fox News' Bret Baier that Comey was "calling for the assassination of the president."
-The Trump administration said the Secret Service was investigating Comey's "86 47" social media post.
-Many of the Republicans, including Matt Gaetz and Jack Posobiec, who said they were enraged by Comey's use of "86" in reference to Trump had previously directed the term at their own political opponents.
+86 47

+Former FBI director James Comey, who had previously criticized Trump, was indicted in April 2026 for, the government argued, using the term "86 47" on social media to incite violence against Trump, who had been reelected as the 47th president.
+Later that year, the second Trump administration attempted to force a number of anti-Trump protesters not to show the symbol in Washington, D.C.
+In June, a federal judge found that displays of the sign were protected by the First Amendment to the United States Constitution.
+Later that month, the phrase "86 47" was imprinted on the National Mall's grass.